mvolkmann/blog/src/smalltalk/30-development-environment.md

 ## System Browsers

-A System Browser can be used to read and modify any class, including those provided by the base image, those provided by installed packages, and those you create.
+A System Browser can be used to examine, create, modify and delete class categories, classes, method categories, and methods.
+This includes those provided by the base image, those provided by installed packages, and those you create.

 To open a System Browser, open the World menu and select Open...Browser.